ratul003/Cost-Benefit-Optimization-Using-Predictive-Analytics/README.md

 ## How?
   - Relative changes in Operational KPIs with an increase in stacking %
-  - Covariance Test → measure the direction of the relationship between stacking % & Ops metrics
+  - Covariance Test → measure the direction of the relationship between stacking % & operations metrics
-  - Pearson Correlation Test → measure the strength of the relationship between the stacking % & Ops metrics
+  - Pearson Correlation Test → measure the strength of the relationship between the stacking % & operations metrics
   - Multi-Linear Regression Prediction Modeling → measure the impact of an X % increase in stacking levels on Top Line metrics

 Slides construct ranked in ORDER →